lynnfaraday/aresmush.com/_root/tutorials/code/events.md

       end
     end

-> **Tip:** Event objects always pass database **ids**, not actual database objects.
+> <i class="fa fa-info-circle"></i> **Tip:** Event objects always pass database **ids**, not actual database objects.
 Each event handler must look up the database object independently.
 This is necessary because otherwise the first plugin to handle the event may make changes to the database, and the second plugin would be operating on a stale copy of the object.